By Marcin Wojtyczka

 - Relax and remove all belts

 - Rinse out the anti-siphon valve with fresh water.
-Reassemble if you’ve taken it apart
+Reassemble it if you’ve taken it apart

 - Check the engine over thoroughly: engine mounts, hoses and their clamps (need to be tightened from time to time), exhaust and the exhaust elbow, and the electrical wiring